 Following our AGM on Saturday 5th December, Women’s Aid Federation NI has published its Annual Report 2014-15.

 It has been a highly successful year, in spite of the difficulties and challenges that WAFNI has faced in this era of budget cuts and funding reductions.
-In 2014-15, Women’s Aid continued to provide vital support to women and their children suffering domestic violence in Northern Ireland, and our 24 Hour Domestic & Sexual Violence Helpline supported thousands of women and men affected by domestic and sexual violence.
+In 2014-15, Women’s Aid continued to provide vital support to women and their children suffering domestic abuse in Northern Ireland, and our 24 Hour Domestic & Sexual Violence Helpline supported thousands of women and men affected by domestic and sexual violence.

 You can read the full report of our work this year in our Annual Report.
 In the meantime, here are some headline statistics of our work in 2014-15.